 Joshua Thomas (born Joshua Thomas Schurr ; January 22, 1988) is an American singer-songwriter based in Portland, OR.
 He has independently released 2 EPs and a full-length album, Sleep Like The World (2010), Halfway (2012), and The Harboring (2014).
 The first EP and the full-length (Halfway) were released under his given name, Josh Schurr, before he decided to produce all future projects under Joshua Thomas.
 His first work under that name is a 6-song EP, The Harboring.
-Thomas recently complete work on a full-length record in the spring of 2017 and is looking toward a 2018 release.
+Thomas released three new singles over 2018 and the winter of 2019.
+He is at work on a full-length record.

 Thomas grew up in Marlton, New Jersey.
 At age eleven, he began piano lessons.
 Upon discovering the music of Joni Mitchell, Thomas took up guitar and taught himself to play through the many alternate tunings Mitchell herself created.
 Thomas met Joni Mitchell in the fall of 2007 at the release party for her album Shine.
 Her positive reinforcement proved to be a turning point in his life and he subsequently began his performing career.